Matthew Lokan

-Matthew Lokan (born 20 November 1982) is a former professional Australian rules footballer who played for the Collingwood Football Club in the Australian Football League (AFL), as well as the Port Adelaide Magpies in the South Australian National Football League (SANFL).
+Matthew Lokan (born 20 November 1982) is a former professional Australian rules footballer who played for the Collingwood Football Club in the Australian Football League (AFL).

+Football career

-Lokan played in the forward pocket for the Port Adelaide Magpies in the SANFL and was drafted by Collingwood at the age of 20 in the 2002 AFL Draft with pick 70.
+Lokan started his career playing as a forward pocket for the Port Adelaide Magpies in the South Australian National Football League's (SANFL).
+He was the club's leading goalkicker for the 2002 season.
+He was drafted by Collingwood at the age of 20 in the 2002 AFL draft with pick 70.

 Collingwood moved Lokan to a half-back flank and he made his senior AFL debut in round 1, 2003, playing all matches that season, including the Grand Final against Brisbane.
 In 2004 he played every game up until round 13 before being omitted.
 He came back for five more games that year before once again being omitted.
 In 2005 he played only three games before being delisted at the end of the year.
-In total, Lokan played 46 matches in three seasons, averaging 7.8 disposals per game.
-In 2006 Lokan returned to play for the Port Adelaide Magpies, his original club.
+In 2006 Lokan returned to play for the Port Adelaide Magpies in the SANFL senior competition, and later retired as a player.
+In total Lokan played 46 AFL matches over three seasons for Collingwood, and 114 SANFL matches with Port Adelaide.